klei/grunt-injector/README.md

 If not provided, the given `dest` file must exist and will be used as source template as well, and therefor will be modified on injection.

 #### options.ignorePath
-Type: `String`
+Type: `String`|`Array`
 Default value: `NULL`

-A path that should be removed from each injected file path.
+A path or paths that should be removed from each injected file path.

 #### options.destFile
 Type: `String`